OCR-D/spec/web_api.md

   running as a server over HTTP.
 It accepts requests, execute the processor with parameters provided in the requests, and return responses.
 * **Workflow Server**: a Workflow Server is a server which exposes REST endpoints in the `Workflow` section of the [Web API specification](openapi.yml).
-In particular, for each `POST /workflow/{workflow-id}` request, the corresponding Nextflow script is executed.
-The script comprises a chain of call to the `POST /processor/{executable}` endpoint in an appropriate order.
+In particular, with a `POST /workflow/run` request a workflow can be executed.
+The Workflow Server comprises a chain of call to the `POST /processor/run/{executable}` endpoint in an appropriate order.
 * **Processing Server**: a Processing Server is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
-In particular, for each `POST /processor/{executable}` request, a processing message is added to the respective Job Queue.
+In particular, for each `POST /processor/run/{executable}` request, either a processing message is added to the respective Job Queue or a request is delegated to the respective ` Processor Server.
 * **Process Queue**: a Process Queue is a queuing system for workflow jobs (i.e. single processor runs on one workspace) to be executed by Processing Workers and to be enqueued by the Workflow Server via the Processing Server.
   In our implementation, it's [RabbitMQ](https://www.rabbitmq.com/).